London Eye: Conception

 The London Eye was conceived by architects David Marks and Julia Barfield, a husband-and-wife team who met in 1972 while studying at the Architectural Association and living in squats in Stockwell, south London.
 After graduating, Barfield joined Norman Foster, contributing to projects such as the Royal Academy’s Sackler Galleries and Stansted Airport, while Marks worked for Richard Rogers on the Lloyd’s Building and the Inmos microprocessor factory.
 Both firms were leading exponents of high-tech architecture, noted for their innovative structural engineering and use of modern materials.
 The couple founded their own practice, Marks Barfield Architects, in 1989 following the birth of their first child, seeking a better work–life balance.

 During the early 1990s recession, the firm struggled and took on small commissions such as kitchen extensions and brochure design.
 In 1993, Marks and Barfield entered a competition organised by The Sunday Times and the Architecture Foundation to design a landmark to commemorate the beginning of the third millennium.
 As entries were to be published in the newspaper, they saw it as a valuable opportunity for publicity.

 Inspired by views of the BT Tower and the Crystal Palace transmitter on his daily commute, Marks conceived the idea of giving the public access to elevated views of London.
 The pair realised that a wheel could “get people up high easily, efficiently and effortlessly” while avoiding comparisons with the Eiffel Tower.
 Barfield suggested the South Bank for its central location and historic significance as the site of the Festival of Britain fifty years earlier.
 Together with structural engineer Jane Wernick of Arup, with whom they had previously collaborated, they submitted a concept for a 500 ft wheel on the banks of the River Thames.

-The competition ultimately concluded without a winner, as judges deemed none of the proposals sufficiently imaginative.
+The competition ultimately concluded without a winner, after the "disappointed" judges—Foster, Richard Burdett, Andrew Neil, Hugh Pearman, and Valerie Singleton—deemed none of the proposals sufficiently imaginative.
 "We were narked.
 We had a great idea and no one was going to see it,” Marks later recalled.
 Undeterred and encouraged by friends, the architects remortgaged their home and applied to Lambeth Council for outline planning permission.

 In the summer of 1994, Evening Standard editor Stewart Steven and correspondent Mira Bar-Hillel launched a "Back The Wheel" campaign which attracted public support.
 In December that year, the project secured a major backer when Bob Ayling, chief executive of British Airways and a neighbour of Marks and Barfield, persuaded the airline to invest £600,000 in seed funding.

 This investment enabled Marks Barfield to commission Arup to produce detailed engineering plans and to consult statutory bodies and local community groups.
 Planning permission for the Millennium Wheel was granted in 1996.
 After British banks declined to finance the project, funding was ultimately secured from the German bank Westdeutsche Landesbank and the Japanese conglomerate Sumitomo Corporation.